pomerium/pomerium/docs/docs/reference/getting-users-identity.md

 ## Verification

-If the [signing key configuration setting] is set, A JWT attesting to the authorization of a given request is added to the downstream HTTP request header `x-pomerium-jwt-assertion`.
+If a [signing key] is set, the user's associated identity information will be included in a signed attestation JWT that will be added to each requests's upstream header `x-pomerium-jwt-assertion`.
 You should verify that the JWT contains at least the following claims:

  [JWT]   | description
 :------: | ------------------------------------------------------------------------------------------------------